nshiab/simple-data-analysis/README.md

 ## Using it with React

-You can use SimpleData with React as well.
+You can use SDA with React as well.
 Put the relevant code inside a useEffect or useMemo.
 The example below was created inside a [Next.js](https://nextjs.org/) app.

 ```js
 import { useEffect, useRef } from "react"